aethersh/as215207.net/src/content/pop/maple.md

 This node also recieves free transit (via ONIX) from the lovely folks over at [Hurricane Electric](https://he.net).

-It currently runs NixOS with Pathvector and BIRD 2; previously, it ran Alpine Linux.
-The name is inspired by its location (Canada).
+It runs NixOS with Pathvector and BIRD 2.

 ## Prefixes